skoblov-lab/genetic/README.md

-First let's create an individual.
+First, let's create an individual.
 To do that we need an engine that will generate gene values

 ```